 Hearing aids help you communicate with your friends and loved ones, allow you to remain a part of the conversation and re-engage in life.
 Findings from the same NCOA survey also found that 42 percent of hearing aid users participate regularly in social activities, compared to 32 percent of those with untreated hearing loss.

 5. Hearing aids may delay the onset of dementia

 Wearing hearing aids may delay the onset of Alzheimer’s disease and other dementia diseases.
 Left untreated, mild to moderate hearing loss likely contributes to cognitive decline and may be an early indicator of Alzheimer’s disease.
 Treating hearing loss can also help individuals with early stages of dementia communicate more fully with family members and other caregivers.

 Alzheimer’s disease is the sixth leading killer in America.
 The Alzheimer’s Association estimates that one in 10 people in the U.S. over the age of 65 has Alzheimer’s dementia.
 Deaths attributed to Alzheimer’s disease have increased by 89 percent since 2000.

 If you think you may have hearing loss, make an appointment with a hearing healthcare professional at your earliest opportunity.
-If you’re diagnosed with hearing loss and the prescription is hearing aids, start wearing them sooner rather than later.
+If you’re diagnosed with hearing loss and the treatment is hearing aids, start wearing them sooner rather than later.
 Not only will you enjoy an enhanced quality of life, you’re also more likely to live longer.
 Our directory has thousands of consumer-reviewed clinics to help you find an audiologist or hearing specialist near you.